ACDguide/Governance/README.md

 This will automatically push your build to the `gh-pages` branch.
 More information on this hosting process can be found [here](https://jupyterbook.org/publish/gh-pages.html#manually-host-your-book-with-github-pages).

-NB this should be now automated using github action defined in .github/workflows/deploy.yml Any commit to the main branch should trigger thsi action
+NB this should be now automated using github action defined in .github/workflows/deploy.yml Any commit to the main branch should trigger this action.

 ## Structure
 Currently the book is comprised of 7 parts